Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 • Carefully following our route of travel on a map of the city can be very useful, so we know when we're going in the right direction, and will alert us if the bus starts going in the wrong direction so we can get off.

 These approaches to getting around vary widely by country and region.
 In Europe, for example, we have found it very easy to learn how to use all of the transit systems.
-In comparison, in Mexico City and Delhi, using the Metro was easy, but learning about the buses was more difficult as there is far less useful information about the routes available in English.
+In comparison, in Mexico City and Delhi, using the Metro was easy, but learning about the buses was more difficult as there is far less useful information about the routes available in English; yet once we figure it out it's a great way to get a feel for life as a local.

 What About Food?

 We find that one of the joys of travel is eating the typical local foods.
 We do our best to learn about the local cuisine, including the special local dishes that are offered.
 We seek out the places where the local folks eat, places recommended by our guide book, or places that look friendly and inviting (beware of places with a guy out front selling too hard!)
-It's a good idea to check the menu first to make sure it has the food you would like to eat at the prices you are willing to pay.
+Don't feel shy about asking to check the menu first to make sure the establishment has the food you would like to eat, at the prices you are willing to pay.

 On days when we're out exploring, picnics are fun and economical.
 We buy bread, cheese, fruit, and drinks at a neighborhood market and sit in a nearby park or even on the steps of a nice building.
 Remember to carry spoons and a knife in your daypack if you plan to do this.

 When breakfast is included in the hotel, this is a plus.
-It saves us having to go out a find and restaurant every morning and if we can get our fill, it allows us to have smaller lunches or even get by with street food snacks, or picnics.
+It saves us having to go out to find a restaurant every morning and if we can get our fill, it allows us to have smaller lunches or even get by with street food snacks, or picnics.

 Street food is a real temptation, but also a potential risk.
 Just peeled fresh veggies or just squeezed fruit juices make great mid-day snacks, but just be sure they don't include local water or ice, if you're not sure it's safe.